aklimk/neuralnet/README.md

 # nueralnet
 GitHub project that includes a neural network library with customizable layers, activations and minibatch based SGD trainer with customizable training hyperparameters.
-Also includes an example program to create a datapipline and utilize the network library to decode MNIST handwritten digits.
+Also includes an example program to create a datapipline and utilize the network library to decode MNIST handwritten digits at 98.x% accuracy.
 Includes a python drawing pad to test the classifier.

 # Images